reeddunkle/reeddunkle.github.io/_posts/2016-04-28-Intro-Closures-Python.md

 To start working out the confusing parts, try to answer these questions:

-1. After that last line, to what is `apply_five` set?
+1. After that last line, to what is `supply_five` set?
 Work backwards from there.
 2. What is each function returning?
 3. What are the parameters of each function; what does each function require be passed in?
 4. Where and when are the parameters of the functions being used?